opensourcedesign/opensourcedesign.github.io/workers/job-submit/README.md

 - The submitter email is **never** written to the repo or the PR body - only to KV, with a ~90-day TTL (`EMAIL_TTL_DAYS`).
-- `/lookup` is bearer-protected with a constant-time comparison and used only server-to-server by the merge workflow (no CORS headers).
+- `/lookup` and `/rejection-sent` are bearer-protected with a constant-time comparison and used only server-to-server by the merge/rejection workflows (no CORS headers).
+The email KV entry is kept until TTL so a reopened and merged PR can still trigger the approval email; `rejected:pr:<n>` only prevents duplicate rejection notices.
 - `/submit` is CORS-restricted to `ALLOWED_ORIGIN` and the Markdown is rebuilt server-side, so a malicious client cannot craft arbitrary file contents/paths.
 - All input is validated server-side (required fields, http(s) URLs, email format)